Phone: (209) 946-2575

 - Apply engineering solutions to biomedical, human health, or biological problems

 - Engage in life-long learning and pursue advanced level studies

 - Demonstrate leadership, collaboration, and communication skills in their profession

 Bioengineering is an extremely exciting field.
 By integrating information, methods and tools of engineering with knowledge found in the sciences and mathematics, it promises challenging careers in a broad range of fields, including medical research and the design of medical instruments, to name just a few.

 Bachelor of Science in Bioengineering

 Students must complete a minimum of 120 units of academic work in order to earn the bachelor of science in bioengineering.
 Students must also adhere to the University’s graduation requirements for bachelor degrees.
-Bioelectrical and Biomechanical Career Paths require a minimum of 32 units of Cooperative Education.
-Cooperative Education for the Biomedical Career Path is optional.
+A total of 45 units of engineering coursework is required and Cooperative Education is optional.

 I. General Education Requirements